bobtsang28/bobtsang28.github.io/_projects/2024-01-29-mong-kok-at-night.md

 image: '/images/project-7.jpg'
 ---

 Perhaps one of the most recognisable iconographies of Hong Kong is that of cage homes and, by extension, the Kowloon Walled City.
-Type “Hong Kong” online and you’ll find an abundance of content dedicated to romanticising this once lawless neighbourhood.
+Type 'Hong Kong' online and you'll find an abundance of content dedicated to romanticising this once lawless neighbourhood.

 It wasn’t until I had lived abroad that I began to realise how many people’s impressions of the city lean toward this dystopian, cyberpunk vision.